There is a gray cat with a pop tart for a body on the computer screen.

 But despite these worries, Christopher Price from Tumblr has an optimistic outlook for the future of memes.

 “I think there will always be an element of Wild West, anything-goes, because it’s just the nature of the Internet,” he said.
 “It’s a platform that encourages you to use it and create your own stuff for it.
 There are always going to be these people in their basements making really weird stuff that nobody understands.
 And I think that’s great, because it’s that weird stuff that gets refined and refined and refined, and then it somehow makes sense to people.”

-For Hastings, memes have nowhere to go but up.
-He waved his hands around and opened his eyes wide as he spoke about their future.
+For a Cabrillo college student, who wished to remain anonymous, memes have nowhere to go but up.
+They waved their hands around and opened their eyes wide as they spoke about their future.

 Maybe that will happen someday.
 But for now, memes are still in their own world, what San Francisco State student Johnston calls the “subconscious” of the people.
 And maybe the people don’t want to turn over their own mass medium to the established media just yet.
 Maybe they want to keep memes weird.

 After all, that pop tart cat is still on the screen, reblogged on Tumblr by Topherchris, also know as Christopher Price, a day after we spoke.
 And the caption underneath is as follows:

 “I almost attempted to describe Nyan Cat to a reporter yesterday, but decided against it because I didn’t want to sound batshit crazy.”

 This article has been slightly modified from the original version.